Charles Wesley Jordan

 Bishop Charles Wesley Jordan

 Bishop Charles Wesley Jordan is a retired Bishop of The United Methodist Church, having served from 1992-2000.

-He was born in Dayton, Ohio, son of the Rev. David N. Jordan and Naomi Harper Jordan.
+Bishop Jordan was born in Dayton, Ohio, the son of the Rev. David N. Jordan and Naomi Harper Jordan.
 His father was the pastor of McKinley M.E.
 Church in Dayton.
-He has a B.A. degree from Roosevelt University, a Master of Divinity degree from Garrett-Evangelical Theological Seminary and honorary degrees from Simpson, Morningside, and Rust Colleges.
+He has a B.A. degree from Roosevelt University, a Master of Divinity degree from Garrett-Evangelical Theological Seminary, and honorary degrees from Simpson, Morningside, and Rust Colleges.

 Charles Wesley Jordan was elected to the episcopacy in1992 by the North Central Jurisdictional Conference.
 He was assigned as the bishop of the Iowa Area, where he served until his retirement, September 1, 2000.